RPBoyle11/Donnas-Crafts/README.md

 - React for Frontend
 - Redux for State Management
 - Node and Express for backend
-- Mongo for the database
+- MongoDB for the database

 ### File Tree:
 ``` bash